ghc/ghc/docs/users_guide/profiling.rst

     Don't start time profiling from the start of program execution.
 If this option is enabled, it's expected that the user will manually start time profiling or request specific samples using functions from ``GHC.Profiling``.

+.. rts-flag:: --automatic-era-increment

+    :since: 9.10.1

+    Increment the era by 1 on each major garbage collection.
+This is used in conjunction with :rts-flag:`-he`.

 .. rts-flag:: --null-eventlog-writer